Have you been dreaming of a relaxing break? Don’t forget to secure Travel Insurance for your atrial fibrillation.

 Do I need to declare my atrial fibrillation on my Travel Insurance?

 Yes.
-You need to get Travel Insurance for any pre-existing medical condition, including atrial fibrillation.
+You must get Travel Insurance for any pre-existing medical condition, including atrial fibrillation.
 Having a policy that covers you in the event of a medical emergency related to your atrial fibrillation will ensure that you’re protected.
 Nobody likes to think that something bad will happen while they’re abroad, but it is best to be prepared.

 If you don’t get Travel Insurance and an A-fib medical emergency occurs, such as heart failure or a stroke, you could face expensive medical bills for any treatment you receive while abroad.
 Take our online medical screening assessment to find a policy that suits you today.